afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 Castilla they remained largely independent.
 Even the union was never a conquest of the Spanish - it happened because of some blood ties of the royal families.

-The similarities I noticed are more to do with the climate: dinners are very late, people never seem to be in a rush.
+The similarities I see are more to do with the climate: dinners are very late, people never seem to be in a rush.
 Some ingredients and dishes are in
 common: like the octopus.
 Although that's probable because of the shared cuisine with their Northern neighbour: Galicia.
 The languages don't sound the